neha1010/Matplot/doc/devel/contribute.rst

 We expect authentic engagement in our community.
 Do not post verbatim output of Large Language Models or similar AI chatbots as comments on GitHub or our discourse server as your own words.
-If you think you have found a bug in AI generated code, please extract a minimal example that reproduces the same issue before reporting a bug.

 Using machine translation is acceptable.